nstack/stackhut/docs/creating_service/service_runtime.rst

 General Notes
 -------------

 All functions are blocking by default, however each call runs in a separate thread so you may make multiple calls without blocking the runtime library itself.
 However dealing with the associate blocking on the client side is a matter for your particular service and language stack.
-This issue is described further in xref.
+This issue is described further in :ref:`creating_app`.